didx-xyz/aries-cloudapi-python/docs/Common Steps.md

 1. Register a schema (see above)
 2. Register an issuer (see above)
    1. In other words, create a wallet passing "issuer" as a role
+3. Issuer creates credential definition
-3. Create a connection between the issuer and prospect holder
+4. Create a connection between the issuer and prospect holder

    1. Create an invitation using either the issuer or the holder using the `/connections` endpoint of the CloudAPI.
 Here, you will also need to authenticate via the header, e.g., using

       ```json
-      { "x-api-key": "member.WALLET_TOKEN" }
+      { "x-api-key": "tenant.WALLET_TOKEN" }
       ```

       where the `WALLET_TOKEN` is the bearer token you get from the create wallet response for a tenant wallet.

    2. Copy the content `invitation` field from the create invitation response and use it as the payload in the `accept-invitation` endpoint, and post to the CloudAPI using the other entity.
 To illustrate, if you used the issuer to create the invitation, use the holder for this call and vice versa.
 Again, register using the headers appropriately.

-4. Issue a credential from issuer to prospect holder
+5. Issue a credential from issuer to prospect holder

    1. Create and send a credential authenticating with the issuer.
 The credential has the form: